JOB performance

 These underestimations are due to the strong statistical assumptions its estimator makes: value uniformity and column independence.
 However, the actual value distribution is highly skewed and the columns are highly correlated with one another, as it is often the case in real world datasets.
 I would like to point out that this problem is not unique to PostgreSQL, but in fact common in all row based RDBMS [3].
 These strong assumptions are necessary because more direct information is not available in row stores.

 Datalevin does not rely on such strong statistical assumptions to estimate join result size.
 Instead, it simply counts or samples to obtain the base selectivity ratios.
 Then, for each pair of base relations, it actually executes the joins using the samples, and thus obtains the pair-wise join selectivity ratios.
-These rations are simply used in estimation of join sizes in later joins.
+These ratios are simply used in estimation of join sizes in later joins.
 The only assumption it makes is that the selectivity ratios of pair-wise joins are similar to those of later joins.
 If the samples are representative, this assumption would not be too off base.

 For query 20a, the corresponding Datalog query is the following: